-Giuliani: Trump ‘relied on’ his claims about US diplomat
+Giuliani: Trump ‘relied on’ his claims about U.S. diplomat

 WASHINGTON (AP) — Rudy Giuliani, President Donald Trump’s personal lawyer, says he provided the president with information that the U.S. ambassador to Ukraine was impeding investigations that could benefit Trump politically.
 Within weeks, she was recalled from her post.

-In an interview with The New York Times, Giuliani portrayed himself as directly involved in the effort to smear Ambassador Marie Yovanovitch, and he provided details indicating Trump’s knowledge of that effort.
+In an interview with The New York Times, Giuliani portrayed himself as directly involved in the effort to oust Ambassador Marie Yovanovitch’s, and he provided details indicating Trump’s knowledge of that effort.

 Giuliani’s interview, published Tuesday, comes as Trump is facing near-certain impeachment Wednesday by the House for abuse of power over his pressure on Ukraine to announce investigations of Democrats while he was withholding aid to the Eastern European nation.